-What’s in a resource location Resource locations contain the resources required to deliver applications and desktops to users.
-You manage those items from Citrix Cloud and the Studio console.
+Resource locations contain the resources required to deliver applications and desktops to users.
+You manage those items from Citrix Cloud and the service’s Manage console.
 Typically, resources include:

-- Citrix Gateway (optional): To enable secure external access to the applications and desktops offered to users, add a Citrix Gateway VPX appliance to the resource location and set up Citrix Gateway (formerly NetScaler Gateway).
-For a proof-of-concept deployment that requires only internal access, you can use the cloud-hosted StoreFront that comes with Citrix Cloud.
+- Citrix Gateway (optional): To enable secure external access to the applications and desktops offered to users, add a Citrix Gateway VPX appliance to the resource location.
+Then set up Citrix Gateway.

-To communicate with Citrix Cloud, every resource location must contain a Citrix Cloud Connector.
-At least two Cloud Connectors per resource location is recommended, for availability.
+- To communicate with Citrix Cloud, every resource location must contain a Citrix Cloud Connector.
+A minimum of two Cloud Connectors per resource location is recommended, for availability.

 The hypervisor or cloud service where you provision VMs that deliver apps or desktops to users might have unique permission or setup requirements.